 RULE 9037-1 PRIVACY PROTECTION FOR FILINGS MADE WITH THE COURT

-Procedures to protect personal identifiers and information are governed in accordance with Bankruptcy Rule 9037 and this Court’s Administrative Procedures for Electronic Filing, Signing and Verifying Pleadings and Papers by Electronic Means, available at www.flnb.uscourts.gov.
+Procedures to protect personal identifiers and information are governed in accordance with Bankruptcy Rule 9037 and this Court’s Standing Order governing electronic filing, available online.
 Bankruptcy Rule 9037(h) applies if a document containing information in violation of those provisions is filed.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable Standing Order is Standing Order No. 11, which approves and incorporates the most recent amended version of the Court’s Administrative Procedures for Filing, Signing, and Verifying Pleadings and Papers by Electronic Means.

 2020 Amendment